nodecopter/nodecopter.com/pages/guides/getting_started.md

 * [disable emergency mode with the client](https://github.com/felixge/node-ar-drone#clientdisableemergency)
 * Reboot the drone by removing the battery and putting it in again

-### My drone seems to have a altitude limit
+### My drone seems to have an altitude limit

-By default the drones have a altitude limit of 3 meters.
-You can either configure that within the smartphone app, as the setting is remembered, or use the ar-drone library an issue the following command:
+By default the drones have an altitude limit of 3 meters.
+You can either configure that within the smartphone app, as the setting is remembered, or use the ar-drone library and issue the following command:

 ```
 client.config('control:altitude_max', 100000);